phw198/OutlookGoogleCalendarSync/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 <!--
-- Use the below template to report your issue.
+1. Upgrade to the latest alpha release to check if the problem is already fixed.
-- Upgrade to the latest alpha release to check if the problem is already fixed.
+2. Reproduce the issue and then, to aid investigation, provide your OGcalsync.log file.
+A how-to is at https://github.com/phw198/OutlookGoogleCalendarSync/wiki/Reporting-problems#locating-your-ogcalsynclog-file
-- To aid investigation, provide your OGcalsync.log file; a how-to is at https://github.com/phw198/OutlookGoogleCalendarSync/wiki/Reporting-problems#locating-your-ogcalsynclog-file
+3. Use the below template to report your issue.
 -->

 **OGCS Version**: v1.2.3.4
 **Installed or Portable**: Installed

 **Bug Description**
 A clear and concise description of what the bug is.

 **Steps to Reproduce the Issue**
 1. Go to...
 1. Click on...

 **Any other information**
 Any additional information that may help troubleshoot the issue.
 :paperclip: Attach your `OGcalsync.log` file.